saint germain des prés paris

 How to Get There

 You can get to Saint Germain des Prés by metro on line 4.
-The stop is right next to the church in the heart of the district.
+The metro stop is right next to the church in the heart of the district.
 You can walk there from the Louvre which will take you around 20 minutes.

 How to get from Saint Germain des Prés to the Eiffel Tower